Which Pro Screenwriting Software To Choose

 • Newly Refined Beat Board.
 This visual beat board lets you organize your story and outside research with visuals, either text or images, that you can drag onto a customizable board doc.

 • Story Map Tool.
-The Story Map feature connects your beat board to your script document itself, which helps to organize your script structurally and keep track of beats visually with ease as you write.
+The Story Map feature connects your beat board to your script document, helping you organize your script structurally and easily keep track of beats visually as you write.

 • Collaborative Writing.
-One of the nice things about some of the new versions of Final Draft is they have a collaborative component, where multiple writers can write on the same doc through an internet connection – though it does leave a little to be desired functionality-wise.
+One of the nice things about some of the new versions of Final Draft is their collaborative component, where multiple writers can write on the same document through an internet connection, though it does leave a little to be desired functionality-wise.

 • Image Compatibility.
 This version of Final Draft lets you even paste images directly onto the pages of your script because sometimes the best way to show, not tell, is to show instead of writing.